Dong237/RL4LMs/docs/source/index.rst

 All of these building blocks can be customizable allowing users to train transformer-based LMs to optimize any arbitrary reward function on any dataset of their choice.

+.. note:: The documentation is currently under active development

 Indices and tables
 ==================